 (most of it isn’t news really anyway since I already share a lot here!)

-11 confessions of a marriage and growth blogging wife.
+11 confessions of a marriage blogging wife

 1. I am no grammar teacher

-I think you might have figured that already!
+I think you have figured that already!

 English is not my first (or second) language and as far as writing is concerned, I aim for communication; as long as we understand each other, I am happy!